-- Charges linked to policyholder assets invested in countries outside the United Kingdom; - Expenses incurred in operating the business in Ireland denominated in Euro.
+- Charges linked to policyholder assets invested in countries outside the United Kingdom; - > Expenses incurred in operating the business in Ireland denominated in Euro.

 We use the standard formula stresses for foreign exchange - all currencies appreciate or depreciate by 25% relative to sterling.
-We analyse the impact separately for the exchange rate between sterling and the Euro, and a separate stress for the exchange rate between sterling and all other currencies, as the Euro stress affects mainly liabilities and the other stress affects assets.
+We analyse the impact separately for the exchange rate between sterling and the Euro, and a separate stress for the exchange rate between sterling and the Euro, and a separate stress for the exchange rate between sterling and the other stress affects assets.